ProtonyteTV/jedToolKit/README.md

 - Which modules are supported on your iOS version
 - Known limitations or bugs per firmware
 - Module stability and recommendations
-- Available software updates via GitHub Releases
+- To check new software updates for jedToolKit via GitHub Releases

 > ⚠️ **Disclaimer:** `jedOS` is **not** a custom firmware or emulator.
 > It does **not modify, patch, or replace iOS**.
 It’s purely an informational system.